FAQ for Parents

 How can we keep in touch with them while they are abroad?

-Postal mail, telephone and email are all available means by which to communicate with students abroad.
+Postal mail, telephone, skype, and email are all available means by which to communicate with students abroad.
 While rates may be higher to connect overseas, the services work very similar to those here in the United States.
-A popular option used by many students is to obtain a calling card from your current long-distance carrier.
-Be sure to find out the appropriate access numbers for the United States as they vary from country to country.
+A popular option used by many students is to set up a skype account to chat with family and friends back home.

-It is also important to remember they may not have access to a phone or computer when they first arrive.
+It is also important to remember that they may not have access to a phone or computer when they first arrive.
 It is best to agree upon a time with your student to check in.
-While it is important to check in periodically, please keep in mind that part of the study abroad experience is to immerse one's self in the local culture and disconnect from home a bit.
-Please encourage your student to do so.
-It will help the transition immensely.
+While it is important to check in periodically, please keep in mind that part of the study abroad experience is to immerse one's self in the local culture and engage with new surroundings, which means refraining from calling home too often.
+Please encourage your student to do so as it will help the transition immensely.

 What if I have more questions?